Fabrizio-Caruso/8bitC/8bitC_ENG.md

 </ul>
 <p>Alternatively, it is possible to extend a dev-kit to support to new targets.</p>
 <p>In many cases, we can use the ROM routines to do this (see the section on the ROM routines)</p>
-<p>Moreover we may have to convert the binary to a format that can be acccepted by the system.</p>
+<p>Moreover we may have to convert the binary to a format that can be accepted by the system.</p>
 <p>Therefore, we can indeed write portable code for even these unsupported systems.</p>
 <p>For example CC65 does not support the <em>BBC Micro</em>, nor the <em>Atari 7800</em> and CMOC does not support the <em>Olivetti Prodest PC128</em>.
 Yet, it is possible to use these dev-kits to produce binaries for such targets:</p>
 <ul>